How to Fix Overly Sweet or Too-Dry Mead

 How to Fix Too-Dry Mead

-Once fermentation is complete and stable, add more honey or fruit juice to taste.
-To prevent re-fermentation:
+Once fermentation is complete and before bottling, you can add more honey (or fruit juice) to your mead.

-If you have a sweeter mead or fruit wine on hand, blend in small increments to find your ideal balance.
+If you have a sweeter mead or fruit wine on hand, blend the two in small increments to find your preferred balance.

-Pro Tip: Always test adjustments on a small portion before changing the full batch.
+Pro Tip: When experimenting, always test small portions before adjusting your full batch.

 Learn How to Make Mead